pywbem/pywbemtools/docs/pywbemcli/commands.rst

     pywbemcli [GENERAL-OPTIONS] connection set-default ``NAME`` [COMMAND-OPTIONS]

-The :term:`default-connection-name` attribute in the connection file allows a connection definition in a connections file to be loaded on startup without using the :ref:`--name general option`.
-If pywbemcli is started without :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`, the ``default-connection-name`` attribute is retrieved from the connections file if defined, and the value of this attribute used as the name of the connection definition set as current connection.
+The :term:`default-connection-name` attribute in the connection file allows a :term:`connection definition` in a connections file to be loaded on startup without using the :ref:`--name general option`.
+If pywbemcli is started without :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`, the ``default-connection-name`` attribute is retrieved from the connections file if defined, and the value of this attribute used as the name of the :term:`connection definition` set as current connection.

-Thus, for example, if the default connection definition is ``mytests`` the connection definition for ``mytests`` is created each time pywbemcli is started with no :ref:`--server general option`, :ref:`--mock-server general option` or the :ref:`--name general option`.
+Thus, for example, if the default :term:`connection definition` is ``mytests`` the :term:`connection definition` for ``mytests`` is created each time pywbemcli is started with no :ref:`--server general option`, :ref:`--mock-server general option` or the :ref:`--name general option`.